The Nurse Faculty Loan Program (NFLP) is a loan cancellation program with a service obligation for recipients of the loan.

-NFLP borrowers are limited to a 12-month time frame to establish employment as full time nurse faculty at a school of nursing following graduation from the program.
+NFLP borrowers are limited to a 12-month time frame to establish employment as full-time nurse faculty at a school of nursing following graduation from the program.
 If employment verification is not submitted within the 12-month period, the borrower will NOT be eligible for the loan cancellation provision.

 Grantees agree to serve on the faculty of an accredited health professions school for a minimum of two years.
 Individuals selected to participate are granted cancellation of 20% of the principal and interest on the amount of the unpaid loan balance upon completion of each of the first, second and third year of full-time nursing faculty employment, and 25% of the principal of and the interest on the amount of the unpaid loan balance upon the completion of the fourth year of full-time employment.
-Therefore, a maximum potential of 85% of the outstanding principal and interest can be cancelled and paid by the Federal government.
-If the participant ceases employment after two years, repayment schedule will be established for the remainder of the unpaid loan.
+Therefore, a maximum potential of 85% of the outstanding principal and interest can be canceled and paid by the Federal government.
+If the participant ceases employment after two years, the repayment schedule will be established for the remainder of the unpaid loan.

 To apply for the HRSA Nurse Faculty Loan Program, please contact the Scholarship Officer, Jennifer Vega, at email@example.com.